 Maintenance activities for the Alternatives could result in accidental spills of contaminants, including cement, oil, fuel, hydraulic fluids, paint, and other maintenance-related materials, resulting in localized water quality degradation.
 This could in turn result in adverse effects on fish and aquatic species, through direct injury and mortality (e.g., damage to gill tissue, causing asphyxiation) or delayed effects on growth and survival (e.g., increased stress or reduced feeding), depending on nature and extent of the spill and the contaminants involved.

 The greatest potential for an adverse water quality impact is associated with an accidental spill from maintenance activities occurring in or near surface waters.
 Maintenance of pumps include cleaning and lubricating with oil products and heavy equipment use near waterways which could release fuel or hydraulic fluid.
-Special-status fish species located in waterways near pumps include Chinook salmon, steelhead, green sturgeon and others (Table 11-2).
+Special-status fish species located in waterways near pumps include Chinook salmon, steelhead, and green sturgeon (Table 11-2).
 Implementation of measures listed in Section 2.5.4, Project Commitments and Best Management Practices Common to all Alternatives includes Spill Prevention and Hazardous Materials Management/Accidental Spill Prevention, Containment, and Countermeasure Plans and Response Measures to contain any accidental spills that may occur.

 Reduced Prey Availability